(This article last revised 2-9-2014)

 But that was not to be.
 In fact, as is pointed out in the book of Isaiah, the nation of Israel was rebellious, sinful, and her iniquity was great.
 It still is, particularly since 1948, and her iniquity will not be pardoned until she repents, throws off her arrogance, and makes amends.

 The arrogance stems from the words and phrases in the Hebrew books in the Tanakh that can lead one to believe that Jews are "God’s chosen people" and therefore a race and nation favored by God.
 However, that is an egocentric and ethnocentric notion that has no place in the modern world.
-As it is written in the book attributed to Moses, God said Israel could be a "holy nation," but only if it behaved properly.
+As the Sinai Covenant or Mosaic Covenant Moses wrote, God said Israel could be a "holy nation," but only if it behaved properly.
 Moreover, it is but one of the many nations of earth, which are all under God.

 Granted, Isaiah 35:1-10 says: “They shall see the glory of the Lord, the majesty of our God.
 Strengthen the weak hands, and make firm the feeble knees.
 Say to those who have an anxious heart, ‘Be strong; fear not!
 Behold, your God will come with vengeance, with the recompense of God.
 He will come and save you.’
 Then the eyes of the blind shall be opened, and the ears of the deaf unstopped ...”